- 2 eggs

 Prep: 10 mins | Cook: 20 mins

-1. Warm your oven to its lowest setting.
-Whisk the eggs in a bowl till frothy.
+1. Set your oven to its lowest setting.
+Whisk the eggs in a large mixing bowl till frothy.
 Peel and mash or purée1 banana.
 Whip it into the frothy egg mix.
-Cut the remaining bananas into thin slices and set aside.
+Cut the remaining bananas into thin slices and set to one side.

 3. Sift in the flour and baking powder.
 Gently fold through.
 The batter should be slightly thicker than double cream.
 Too thick?
-Trickle in a little more milk/juice.
+Trickle in a little more milk or juice.
 Too thin?
 Fold in a little more flour.

-6. Add 3-4 banana slices to the uncooked side of each pancake you dollop into the pan.
+5. Add 3-4 banana slices to the uncooked side of each pancake you dolloped into the pan.

-8. Keep the cooked pancakes on a heatproof plate in the bottom of the warm oven while you finish the batch.
-Serve with butter, honey and extra slices of banana on top, if you like.
+7. Slide the cooked pancakes onto a heatproof plate and keep warm in the bottom of the oven while you finish cooking the remaining pancakes.
+Serve in stacks topped with butter, honey and any extra slices of banana on top, if you like.

 You can freeze any left over batter, or refrigerate it for up to 2 days.
 Otherwise you can cook all the pancakes and store the extra in the fridge or freezer.
 Just pop them straight in the toaster to warm through.